edrobinson/xajax-docs-1/docs/Response_php/confirmCommands.md

 ####Parameters:

-* $iCmdNumber
+* $iCmdNumber The number of commands to skip upon cancel

-* $sMessage
+* $sMessage The message to display to the user
+* return \Xajax\Plugin\Response

 ####Source Comments:

-Response command that prompts user with [ok] [cancel] style message box
+Response command that prompts user with [ok] [cancel] style message box.
 If the user clicks cancel, the specified number of response commands following this one, will be skipped.

-param integer       $iCmdNumber     The number of commands to skip upon cancel param string		$sMessage		The message to display to the user return \Xajax\Plugin\Response

 ####Writers Description:
 Use confirm to present a standard confirm dialog with a message and OK and Cancel buttons.